O'Bannon, Brett R., Ph.D.

 Political Science, Asbury Hall, Room 108C

-Leonard E. and Mary B. Howell Professor of Political Science, Associate Professor of Political Science, and Coordinator of the Conflict Studies Program
+Leonard E. and Mary B. Howell Professor of Political Science, Associate Professor of Political Science, and Director of the Peace and Conflict Studies Program

 Brett O'Bannon teaches courses in both Comparative and International Politics, including African Politics (including Winter Term courses in Senegal and Botswana), Humanitarian Intervention, US Foreign Policy and Gender & World Politics.

 Professor O’Bannon has written in several areas related to political and economic development and conflict in the Third World generally, and West Africa specifically.
 He has published-in French and in English, in the US and in Africa- articles related to gender and development, governance and conflict management.
 He is currently editing a book, titled The Evolution of The Responsibility to Protect: Imperfect Duties? (forthcoming, Routledge).
 That book follows from an international symposium on Humanitarian Intervention, which Brett organized at the Janet Prindle Institute for Ethics.
 His new interest in conflict early warning has been the subject of invited presentations to the Economic Community of West African States, United Nations West Africa Bureau of the Office for the Coordination of Humanitarian Affairs and the new journal Global Responsibility to Protect (forthcoming).
 He recently completed a consultancy for UNICEF’s post-conflict program in Côte d'Ivoire.